 - Lastly, cut it into smaller wedges, about 1-inch thick.

-Also, you can add a bit of water if the consistency is too thick.
-On the other hand, if it is too runny, strain the pumpkin puree in a sieve lined with cheesecloth over a bowl.
+Add a bit of water if the consistency is too thick.
+On the other hand, if it is too runny, strain the puree in a sieve lined with cheesecloth over a bowl.

 - Preheat oven to 300 degrees F. I like baking the seeds at a lower temperature for a little longer period.
 However, you can bake them at 350 degrees F as well.
 Just reduce the cooking time by about 10 minutes.

-- Wash the seeds in a colander to ensure there is no pulp and fibers.
+- Next, wash the seeds in a colander to ensure there is no pulp and fibers.
 Then, using a dry paper towel, dry them out.

 - Next, transfer the seeds to an oil-greased pan, and evenly spread them over the pan.